This site contains commercial content. Read more.

 Here’s an example.
 Say the Detroit Lions are scheduled to play the Indianapolis Colts.
 Neither of these teams is high-profile enough to avoid moneyline betting.
 Doing your research and checking the moneyline market will help you assess the best option for an undervalued favorite.

-On the flip side, a game that involves a popular team (say, the Patriots) as the underdog is also a great moneyline betting opportunity.
 Often in these situations, the public will back the popular team (regardless of them being not favored).
 In this circumstance, betting on the other side would be a valuable and smart moneyline betting opportunity.

 Consider Specific Matchups